 Some people think hot plates are only useful for simple cooking tasks like making soup or heating up leftovers.
-Actually, many hot plates nowadays can cook just as well as a conventional stovetops, boiling water quickly and searing thick cuts of meat evenly.
+Actually, many hot plates nowadays can cook just as well as conventional stovetops, boiling water quickly and searing thick cuts of meat evenly.
+In this article, we'll take a look at some of the finest hot plates of 2023 that can satisfy your cooking needs.

 Aside from choosing between one burner or two, there are a few other factors to keep in mind when shopping for a hot plate: